 The utilization of this solution will not only refresh and optimize an institution’s current system configuration, but it will also allow for continuous improvement so the institution can leverage the system to its fullest extent.
 By maximizing the system capabilities, more efficiency in the origination process will also be realized, which in turn translates to more value generation and less risk.

-- As a result, the efficiency of IT platforms and the processes they manage are negatively affecte
+- As a result, the efficiency of IT platforms and the processes they manage are negatively affected.

-- The MLX Consulting Admin Pro service allows our clients to leverage a dedicated and experienced team of professionals to perform all of the crucial system administrator tasks within LoansPQ and XpressAccounts
+- The Admin Pro service allows our clients to leverage a dedicated and experienced team of professionals to perform all of the crucial system administrator tasks within MeridianLink Consumer and MeridianLink Opening.

 MeridianLink connects all sizes of financial institutions to better technology, better service, better people and better solutions.
 MeridianLink transforms operating environments by solving complex problems with powerful yet practical solutions.
 The company’s suite of digital lending and origination products and services help maximize performance in key industry segments, such as direct, indirect and mortgage loan origination, deposit account opening, digital lending, credit reporting, data access and verification, business consulting, analytics, debt collections and scoring.